Bassil88/Bassil88/README.md

 Skills
 Here are some of the languages, frameworks, and tools that I've learned or worked with during my web development course:

+- HTML
+- CSS, SASS/SCSS
-- HTML/CSS/SASS
+- BootStrap/Tailwind
 - JavaScript
-- GitHub
-- and React
+- React
+- Git/ Github
+- Linux/Windows/Mac

 i do enjoying coding in my free time in CODEWARS and this is my current:
 - [![Codewars Badge](https://www.codewars.com/users/Bassil/badges/large)](https://www.codewars.com/users/Bassil)